Jackee Kasandy, Kasandy | Locally Global, VancouverVancouver

 Q. What has your WeBC loan enabled you to do in your business?

-A. The WeBC loan has been a God send, I immediately was able to do 2 very important things to facilitate the growth for my business:
+A. The WeBC loan has been a God send, I immediately was able to do 2 very important things to facilitate the growth of my business:

 - buy a new computer, printers/scanner etc. needed for a proper POS system and then bought and installed a new POS system that is now enabling me to manage inventory and sell online with single inventory management.